LeaVerou/lea.verou.me/2025/user-effort/index.md

 If this surprises you, watch my [DotJS 2024 talk titled "API Design is UI Design"](https://www.youtube.com/watch?v=g92XUzc1OHY).
 It’s only 20 minutes, but covers a lot of ground, including some of the ideas in this post.

-I include both code and GUI examples to underscore this point; if the API examples aren’t your thing, skip them and the post will still make sense.
+To underscore this point, I try to include both code and GUI examples in these posts.
+If code isn't your thing, skip them and the post will still make sense.

 </aside>